-Element Control Front setback (min) 3.0m to articulation zone; 2.0m to articulation zone fronting open space 5.5m to garage line and minimum 1m behind the building line Side setback (min) Zero Lot, Attached or Abutting Boundary Detached Boundary 0.9m.
-Ground floor: 0m If lot burdened by zero lot boundary, side Upper floor: 0m setback must be within easement: 0.9m (single storey zero lot wall) 45 1.2m (double storey zero lot wall) Maximum length of zero lot line on 15m boundary Rear setback (min) 4m (ground level) and 6m (upper levels) Corner lots 1.0m secondary street setback (min) I Building height, In density areas ≤20dw/Ha: In density areas ≥25dw/Ha: massing and 2 storeys maximum 3 storeys maximum siting (3rd storey subject to clause 7.4.5 (1)) Site Coverage Upper level no more than 50% of lot area Coff lands sound ones Minimum 450/ labour Soft landscaped area Minimum 15% lot area.
+Element Control Front setback (min) 4.5m to building facade line; 3.5m to building ng facade fronting open space , , , , , , , , , , , , , , , , , , , , 3.0m to articulation zone; 2.0m to articulation zone fronting open space 5.5m to garage line and minimum 1m behind the building line Side setback (min) Zero Lot, Attached or Abutting Boundary Detached Boundary 0.9m. one common printy Ground floor: Om If lot burdened by zero lot boundary, side Upper floor: 0m setback must be within easement: Opper noor. on 0.9m (single storey zero lot wall) 1.2m (double storey zero lot wall) Maximum length of zero lot line on boundary 15m Rear setback (min) 4m (ground level) and 6m (upper levels) Corner lots secondary street setback (min) 1.0m Building height, In density areas ≤20dw/Ha: In density areas ≥25dw/Ha: massing and 2 storeys maximum 3 storeys maximum siting (3rd storey subject to clause 7.4.5 (1)) Site Coverage Upper level no more than 50% of lot area Soft landscaped area Minimum 15% lot area.
 The first 1m of the lot measured from the street boundary (excluding paths) is to be soft landscaped.
-Principal Private In density areas ≤20dw/Ha: In density areas ≥25dw/Ha: Open Space Min 16m2 with minimum dimension of 3m.
+Principal Private Open Space In density areas ≤20dw/Ha: In density areas ≥25dw/Ha: Min 16m2 with minimum dimension of 3m.
 (PPOS) Min 16m2 with minimum dimension of 3m.
 10m2 per dwelling if provided as balcony or rooftop with a minimum dimension of 2.5m.
-Solar access In density areas ≤ 20dw/Ha: In density areas ≥ 25dw/Ha: Colai access At least 3 hours of sunlight between 9am At least 3 hours of sunlight between 9am and 3pm at the winter solstice (21 June) and 3pm at the winter solstice (21 June) to 50% of the required PPOS of both the to at least 50% of the required PPOS of: proposed development and the neighbouring properties. all affected neighbouring properties and.
-The grade and grade and a J at least 70% of the proposed dwellings.
-For alterations and additions to existing dwo the existing solar access to PPOS of the existing neighbouring properties.
+Solar access In density areas ≤ 20dw/Ha: In density areas ≥ 25dw/Ha: At least 3 hours of sunlight between 9am At least 3 hours of sunlight between 9am and 3pm at the winter solstice (21 June) to 50% of the required PPOS of both the and 3pm at the winter solstice (21 June) to at least 50% of the required PPOS of: proposed development and the all affected neighbouring properties neighbouring properties. and. at least 70% of the proposed dwellings.
+For alterations and additions to existing dwellings in all density areas, no reduction in the existing solar access to PPOS of the existing neighbouring properties.
 Garages and car Single width garage or car space only. parking Carport and garage minimum internal dimensions: 3m x 5.5m.
 1-2 bedroom dwellings will provide at least 1 car space.
 3 bedroom or more dwellings will provide at least 2 car spaces.
-The garage must be less than 40% of the to otal area of the front façade.
-Layout rve on-street parking spaces in front of lots.
-In density bands ≤ 25 dw/Ha, total lot frontage of this lot type not to exceed 20% of t block length due to garage dominance and on-street parking impacts.
+The garage must be less than 40% of the total area of the front façade.
+Layout Driveway locations must be paired to prese rve on-street parking spaces in front of lots. - In density bands ≤ 25 dw/Ha, total lot frontage of this lot type not to exceed 20% of the block length due to garage dominance and on-street parking impacts.